Top 10 Reasons Why Assessment Validation Fails In RTOs

 Without a proper alignment, the assessor may struggle to provide consistent and accurate feedback on learner performance.

-10. Missing risk based approach
+10. Missing risk-based approach

 Random sampling is not enough

-Assessment validation should include risk based sampling which means that more representative samples should be used to identify patterns of non compliance.
+Assessment validation should include risk-based sampling, which means that more representative samples should be used to identify patterns of non-compliance.

 Lack of proactive review